materialdigital/core-ontology/patterns/pattern1.md

 Description on how to represent inputs and outputs of processes.

 ## Description
-Typically, in PMD processes are subclasses of the 'planned process' (OBI:0000011), meaning a process realizes some plan, which is the concretization of some plan specification.
+Typically, in PMD, processes are subclasses of the 'planned process' (OBI:0000011), meaning a process realizes some plan, which is the concretization of some plan specification.
 In contrary, natural processes are not realizing a particular plan that has been specified somehow.